Sagar2366/LearnWithSagar/DailyChallenges/Season2/Day17/challenge.md

     style R2 fill:#e1f5fe
 ```

-**Technical Details:**
-When a packet arrives at Router A destined for Network B (10.0.2.0/24), Router A checks its routing table.
-The static route instructs it to forward the packet to Router B (172.16.1.2).
-Router B then delivers it to the appropriate host in Network B.

-The reverse path requires a complementary static route on Router B pointing to Router A for Network A (192.168.1.0/24), ensuring bidirectional communication.

 ---

 ### 🔹 Default Gateway

-The default gateway (also called default route) is a special type of static route that serves as the "gateway of last resort."
+The default gateway serves as the "gateway of last resort."
 When a device needs to send traffic to a destination network not explicitly listed in its routing table, it forwards the packet to the default gateway.

-**Technical Implementation:**
-- Represented as 0.0.0.0/0 in CIDR notation (matches any destination)
-- Essential for client devices to reach beyond their local subnet
-- Critical for internet connectivity in most network setups

 ```mermaid
 flowchart TD